sgmurphy/wordpress-plugins/widget-options/readme.txt

 * Fixed: Compatibility issue with All In One SEO plugin
 * Fixed: Compatibility issue with Woo Pick List plugin
 * Fixed: Compatibility issue with Jetpack
-* Fixed: Compatibility issue with Table of Content lugin
+* Fixed: Compatibility issue with Table of Content plugin
+* Fixed: Compatibility issue with WP Recipe plugin
 * Fixed: Devices Restriction, condition now working in mobile

 = 4.0.4 =